marcel-dempers/docker-development-youtube-series/course/content/automation/cicd/ci/examples/github/README.md

     * When we follow the navigation -> Github Repo | Settings | Actions | Runners
     * There is a button for `New self-hosted runner`
     * We can select `Linux` as the Runner image
-    * The architecture is `x86`.
+    * The architecture is `x64`.

-5. Copy the content of the Linux bash commands provided by the Github Runner Installation page from the `Download` and `Configure` sections
+5. Review the content of the Linux bash commands provided by the Github Runner Installation page from the `Download` and `Configure` sections

 6. We'll review these commands and notice its limitations in terms of idempotence and scalabbility.
     * One downside is that the TOKEN provided by the Github install page, expires as its short lived.
 We can use the Github API to get a TOKEN on demand.
 We'll look at the [GitHub API Documentation](https://docs.github.com/en/rest/actions/self-hosted-runners?apiVersion=2022-11-28#create-a-registration-token-for-a-repository)